skellis46/slipbox/practice-research is not solving problems.md

 - dance research matters: to whom? addressing audience.
 - which audience?
 - But dance is not taken seriously.
+- let me say what I understand practice to be.
+It's not necessarily producing a thing, an artefact; although it might be.

 - not presenting my projects. why does practice-research matter? the value/need for practice-research.
 - what can practice-research offer re funding screens. problems of translation to other audiences?